-This proposed rule would establish a framework under the authority of the MMPA (16 U.S.C.
-1361 et seq.) to allow for the authorization of take of marine mammals incidental to the UCSC/ PISCO's rocky intertidal research activities in Oregon and California.
+This proposed rule, if adopted, would establish a framework under the authority of the MMPA (16 U.S.C.
+1361 et seq.) to authorize, for a 5-year period (2025-2030), take of marine mammals incidental to the UCSC/MARINe's rocky intertidal research activities in Oregon and California.